wsprtv/wsprtv.github.io/docs/README.md

 callsign transmission, while the rows correspond to the first and third characters of the special callsign (such as Q1 in QB1ERZ).
-Each cell contains two colored buckets, and each bucket in turn represents two nearby U4B channels in adjacent frequency lanes (i.e. one bucket covers 0-80 Hz while the other 120-200 Hz).
+Each cell contains two colored buckets, and each bucket in turn represents two U4B channels in adjacent frequency lanes (i.e. one bucket covers 0-80 Hz while the other 120-200 Hz).
 Binning of nearby channels is necessary because RX frequency errors can easily exceed the 40 Hz width of a single U4B channel.